LineageOS/android_system_chre/tools/dev/README.md

 Note that a list of command-line tools are required.
 For example, `pyenv` is needed to set up python virtual environment, `cmake` is needed to generate `compile_commands.json` from a CMake_lists.txt.
-When running `chre_lunch`, it will abort and list out all the missing command-line tools that are required if any of them is missing.
-Currently, it's left to the user to install them as different OS has different commands for installation.
+When running `chre_lunch`, it will list out all the missing command-line tools that are required.
+The user will get an option to have them installed via `sudo apt install ...`.

 ### Build a target